 This listing is for the Add-on board only – a main board and an ESP32 (see options below) is required to use this board.

-Up to 6, 6 channel add-on boards can stack on top of the main board to allow you to monitor up to 42 current channels in 16-bit resolution, in real time, all at once!
+Up to 6, 6 channel add-on boards can stack on top of the main board to allow you to monitor up to 42 current channels (please see note below for ESPHome) in 16-bit resolution, in real time, all at once!
 Each add-on board can measure an additional voltage channel.

 - Plugs in to the 6 Channel Energy Meter Main Board